COVID Act Now (CAN)

 A few counties, most notably in California, are also not covered by this data source.

-Entries with zero total tests performed are also suppressed, even if it was actually the case that no tests were performed for the day.
+Entries with zero total tests performed are suppressed, even if it was actually the case that no tests were performed for the day.

 Lag and Backfill